MarcelHacker/opensim-deadlift-techniques/README.md

 alias python=python3
 source ~/.bashrc

-# CONDA deactivation (deinstall it):

-conda deactivate

 # Learnings

 The scaling pose and the dynamic markerpositions have to match the model (generic) pose!

 # VICON Export

 Select only the labelled markers and export those only to trc.
+TRC Version 4.

 ## Citations